A letter from Jane,

-Please, if you are in a position to give, support us and our investigative work by becoming a monthly supporter today.
+Please, if you are in a position to give, support us and our investigative work.

 We do not receive billions of pounds in revenue like the companies we face.
 We are a UK charity, and to remain committed to our mission we must rely on generous members of the public, like you.